HelenBoothman/HelenBoothman.github.io/visiting/index.md

 title: Visiting information
 ---

-Open:- We are happy to welcome visitors again on a pre-arranged basis.
+We are happy to welcome visitors again on a pre-arranged basis.
 Please telephone & leave a message on the answerphone or drop me an email.
 We shall reply at our earliest possible convenience.